Guides

 Angled ~60 degrees Balance of stability and line-of-sight Michael van Gerwen, Luke Humphries

-💡 Find Your Stance
+💡 How to Find Your Stance

 How to Aim